 CHASTAIN is heavier and more mystical sounding, where C.J.S.S is a little more aggressive and commercial.
 It does get confusing for some people.

-How would you decide what route to take if one of the bands were signed by a major label, would you stop one of the acts possibly?
+How would you decide what route to take if one of the bands got signed by a major label, would you stop one of the acts possibly?

 I could live with either CHASTAIN or C.J.S.S. and an instrumental project.